John Crooke - Head Men's Cross Country Coach

 At Oberlin, Laura was a three-time all-North Coast Athletic Conference (NCAC) performer in cross country while earning a trip to the NCAA Division III Championship as an individual qualifier in 2001.
 She was a four-time NCAC champion in track, twice making the grade indoors (3k & 5k) and twice outdoors (5k & 10k).
 Laura was twice named a USTFCCCA academic All-American in cross country and equaled that effort in track.

-Joining as a new member of the coaching staff for the 2013 season is Lindsay Holmes, a 2002 Quinnipiac University graduate.
+Joining as a new member of the coaching staff for the 2013 season, Lindsay Holmes, a 2002 Quinnipiac University graduate, is in her third year in 2015.
 Lindsay completed her master's of physical therapy degree at Quinnipiac in 2004, her doctorate of physical therapy from Temple University, and is in the dissertation phase of her doctorate of education.
 In high school, Lindsay was an all-New England, all-state, and all-conference cross-country and track athlete, and while at Quinnipiac, she was a two-time All-Northeast Conference (NEC) cross-country athlete.
 Since college, her running has focused on longer distance events, particularly the marathon, having completed 13 thus far, and she recently completed her first ironman triathlon.

 Lindsay was the head coach of the girl's outdoor track and field team at Daniel Hand High School in Madison, Conn. from 2006-2009 and also assisted on the girl's cross country and indoor track teams during those years.
 She remains very active in the running community with her involvement in timing and organizing road races, triathlons, cross-country races, and track events throughout the state of Conn.